PaAno: Patch-Based Representation Learning for Time-Series Anomaly Detection: Detailed Experimental Results

 To evaluate the practical applicability of real-time anomaly detection, we measured the run time of each method, including both training and inference, averaged across the datasets within each benchmark.
 The results for the baseline methods are taken from the TSB-AD benchmark~\citep{liu2024tsbad}, where statistical and machine learning methods were executed on an AMD EPYC 7713 CPU, while neural network-based and Transformer-based methods were run on an NVIDIA A100 GPU.
 For PaAno, we used an NVIDIA RTX 2080 Ti GPU to measure its average run time.

-Figures~\ref{fig:inference_uni} and~\ref{fig:inference_multi} compare the average run times of the methods on TSB-AD-U and TSB-AD-M. PaAno exhibited competitive run time, averaging \ins{6.8508} seconds on TSB-AD-U and \ins{12.8393} seconds on TSB-AD-M. PaAno achieved faster run time than majority of Transformer-based methods, demonstrating superior computational efficiency despite its competitive performance.
-Statistical and machine learning methods and generally required less run time, demonstrating their utility for scenarios demanding low-latency or contrained-resource usage.
+Figures~\ref{fig:inference_uni} and~\ref{fig:inference_multi} compare the average run times of the methods on TSB-AD-U and TSB-AD-M. PaAno exhibited competitive run time, averaging 5.3712 seconds on TSB-AD-U and 9.6596 seconds on TSB-AD-M. PaAno achieved faster run time than all of the Transformer-based methods, demonstrating superior computational efficiency while maintaining competitive performance.
+Statistical and machine learning methods generally required less run time, demonstrating their utility for low-latency or resource-constrained scenarios.

 Compared to baseline methods, PaAno's advantage in run time becomes more pronounced on TSB-AD-M. While the run time of baseline methods typically increases with the number of channels in the time series, the run time of PaAno primarily depends on retrieving the nearest patch embeddings from the memory bank and is thus highly robust to the number of channels.